djjd47130/sql-executer/readme.txt

 Known Issues:
-1 - Cannot handle "GO" statement inside of a comment block 2 - "GO" statements must be alone on their own line with nothing else 3 - Cannot handle "PRINT" statement because it clashes with that inside of stored procedures 4 - Unclear how to handle "USE" statements
+1 - Cannot handle "GO" statement inside of a comment block
+    - This has been fixed, introducing support of comment blocks 2 - "GO" statements must be alone on their own line with nothing else 3 - Cannot handle "PRINT" statement because it clashes with that inside of stored procedures 4 - Unclear how to handle "USE" statements